(featured image by Tanner Mardis on Unsplash)

 Commercenter Moms Day Out 2 is organized by Commercenter and Zomato Philippines, and is sponsored by Hoegaarden, Stella Artois, Fringe Salon, Kessaku Alabang, Oppein, Evolve Yoga, Bridgestone, Centro Holistico, and Asian Center for Dental Specialties (ACDS) Alabang.

-Addendum: Thanks to Hoegaarden and Stella Artois, the husband (L) and our good friend gets to enjoy a night even before they left the house to meet with their other friends.
+P.S.
+Thanks to Hoegaarden and Stella Artois, the husband (L) and our good friend got to enjoy a night even before they left the house to meet with their other friends.